 - an afternoon of indulgence for 2 at the Liquidrom Spa with underwater music playing, which along with the therapeutic color and lighting effects, creates an atmosphere of complete tranquility.

-- dining at the Fernsehturm TV Tower – the highest restaurant in Germany 207m (679 ft) high and it slowly spins round
+- dining at the Fernsehturm TV Tower – the highest restaurant in Germany 207m (679 ft) high and it slowly spins round.
+You must make reservations, as they are often sold out!

-- dinner and classical music concert at the rococo-style Charlottenburg Palace
+- dinner and classical music concert at the rococo-style Charlottenburg Palace.
+Click here to make reservations.

 by Gypsy Couple

 Vienna has a unique vibe which places it as one of the most romantic cities in Europe.
 The city loves its coffee, respects its artists, is a beautiful mix of old and new and offers enough narrow cobbled alleyways with pretty houses to get lost in.
 Go old school and take your loved one for a date on the oldest Ferris wheel in the world.
-Follow it up with dinner at any one of the sidewalk cafes with a ringside view of artists displaying their skills.
-Our personal favorites were a team of wandering minstrels and their wonderful map of countries they had visited.
+You can even have dinner on top of the Ferris Wheel.
+It is a bit expensive, but will definitely WOW your partner.
+But you can also find amazing food at many of the sidewalk cafes with a ringside view of artists displaying their skills.
+Our personal favorites were a team of wandering minstrels and their wonderful map of the countries they had visited.
 End the day with some (overpriced) delicious coffee which the patrons of the city all love to enjoy.
 A long winding walk or a ride in a horse-drawn carriage in the company of a good conversation should be a perfect end to a romantic evening in one of Europe’s most romantic cities.

 Although Budapest can be quite cold around Valentine’s day, it’s a great destination, if you look for a really romantic city.
 It’s not for no reason that Budapest is referred to as the Paris of the East.
 There are so many things to do in Budapest, and here we just mention some of the most romantic activities for couples around Valentine’s day.